Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 What places do young Jews choose to live in the United States?

 Members of Generation Z (18-24 years old) make up about 11% of the American Jewish population.
-Despite the fact that we have already found out that the most popular place of dislocation in general is New York, but the situation is somewhat different with the Zoomers.
-They prefer sunny Los Angeles – there they are about 40 thousand people, which is proportionally much more than in the New York.
+Despite the fact that we have already found out that the most popular place of residence in general is New York, but the situation is somewhat different with the Zoomers.
+They prefer sunny Los Angeles – there they are about 40 thousand people, which is proportionally much more than in New York.

 Shifts in population over the decades